 - Forgiveness does not hope for God’s punishment upon the offender.
 God doesn’t work to fulfill our vindication.
 When we seek Divine justification of our bitterness, we haven’t truly forgiven.

 - Forgiveness will always cost the giver more than the receiver.
 The cost to the forgiver is great, but this is where the beauty of God’s grace enters.
-When we forgive, God gives us the ability forgive again and again.
+When we forgive, God gives us the ability to forgive again and again.

 - We don’t forgive those who’ve hurt us because they deserve it.
 When someone needs to be forgiven, they often don’t recognize their need for it.
 We can become unloving if we wait around for people to come to the realization that they were wrong and need to be forgiven.
-However, when we forgive there is a greater chance our offenders will sense the love God has for them.
+However, when we forgive, there is a higher chance our offenders will sense the love God has for them.

 - The forgiver always receives more joy than the receiver.
 It’s true.
-When you forgive from your heart it liberates you to love those who have hurt you.
+When you forgive from your heart, it liberates you to love those who have hurt you.

 Forgiveness is the foundation of every healthy relationship.
 But why are healthy relationships important?
 Aside from the obvious reasons, relationships are the means through which God speaks to us.
-The way we relate to God is through the godly relationships.
+The way we relate to God is through godly relationships.

 On the flip side, the reason many turn from God is because they don’t experience His character from those who claim to follow Him.
 No one rejects a church community because they read an offensive passage in the Bible.
-No, people leave the church because the Christians often distort the image of a loving God to be one like their own judgment and harshness.
-Yes, we get revelation about God through the scriptures, but day after day we experience those revelations by engaging with the people who claim to know Him.
+No, people leave the church because the Christians often distort the image of a loving God to be ones like their own judgment and harshness.
+Yes, we get a revelation about God through the scriptures, but day after day, we experience those revelations by engaging with the people who claim to know Him.

-When godly people become bitter, unforgiving, or even behave harshly toward each other we all know it isn’t right.
+When godly people become bitter, unforgiving, or even behave harshly toward each other, we all know it isn’t right.
 God speaks to people through people.
 This places on us a demand to represent Him well.
-Consider this, the early church was built on the relationships with apostles and prophets.
+Consider this.
+The early church was built on the relationships with apostles and prophets.
 The concepts of community and relationship are highlighted as the litmus tests of authentic salvation and discipleship (John 13:35, 1 John 3:14, 17).

 What is the message God wants to relay through us?
 He is a forgiving God.
 He paid a costly price to forgive us.
 He forgave us when we didn’t deserve it.
 He didn’t wait until we were repentant to forgive us.
-If we believe in this forgiveness, then we have no room to respond in bitterness toward those offend us.
+If we believe in this forgiveness, then we have no room to respond in bitterness toward those who offend us.
 When we freely give what we have received, like forgiveness, it opens the door transformation within our own heart and mind.
 (Mark 10:8, Matthew 6:15)